Rotavirus Information Center

 All of this points to the dire need for a vaccine to control this problem and prevent outbreaks every few years.
 The University of Kentucky’s Gluck Equine Research Center continues to work on your behalf with this goal in mind.

-Our industry is one that must help itself with its problems because we are a small industry compared to the pet, poultry, and food-producing animal industries.
+Our industry is one that must help itself with its problems because we are small compared to the pet, poultry and food-producing animal industries.
 We appreciate your help and support in our continued efforts to address our industry’s research needs, respond to emergent issues and collaborate in to continue help our research to support the wellbeing of our industry stay strong and healthy.

-If you would like to help us achieve our vaccine goal by donating, please visit this webpage.
+If you would like to help us achieve our vaccine goal, please donate now.